spasutto/cw-trainer/README.md

   <input type="button" onclick="player.Tone = 700" value="700 Hz">
   <input type="button" onclick="player.Tone = 1500" value="1500 Hz">
   <script>
-    /* replace this comment by the CWPlayer class taken from cw-trainer.html */ /* or insert the script as external JS file */ var player = new CWPlayer();
+    var player = new CWPlayer();
     //  or specify options
     //var player = new CWPlayer({'wpm': 25, 'effwpm': 12, 'tone': 1200});